Jayshree-Shinde/Udacity-fullstack-webdeveloper/README.md

-# Project : Linux Server Configuration
+## Project : Linux Server Configuration
-## Starting a new Ubuntu Linux server instance on Amazon Lightsail
+### I. Starting a new Ubuntu Linux server instance on Amazon Lightsail
 ### Steps :
 1. Create a new account with Amazon Lightsail.
 2. Create an instance.